Fag Rag

-Fag Rag was a Boston-based gay men's newspaper, published from 1971 until the early 1980s.
-The publishers were The Fag Rag Collective, which consisted of radical writers, artists and activists.
+Fag Rag was an American gay men's newspaper, published from 1971 until circa 1987, with issue #44 being the last known edition.
+The publishers were the Boston-based Fag Rag Collective, which consisted of radical writers, artists and activists.
 Notable members were Larry Martin, Charley Shively, Michael Bronski, Thom Nickels, and John Mitzel.
 In its early years the subscription list was between 400 and 500, with an additional 4,500 copies sold on newsstands and bookstores or given away.

-During its run, Fag Rag published interviews with, and writing by, prominent gay and bisexual authors including William S. Burroughs, Allen Ginsberg, Christopher Isherwood, John Wieners, Arthur Evans, Allen Young, Gerard Malanga, John Rechy, Ned Rorem, and Gore Vidal.
+During its run, Fag Rag published interviews with, and writing by, prominent gay and bisexual authors including William S. Burroughs, Allen Ginsberg, John Giorno, Christopher Isherwood, John Wieners, Arthur Evans, Allen Young, Maurice Kenny, Gerard Malanga, John Rechy, Ned Rorem, and Gore Vidal.